-With effect from 1 April 2013 the Government changed legislation to allow us to vary the amount of Council Tax charged on a property after it had been empty for more than 12 months.
+From April 2013 the Government changed legislation to allow us to vary the amount of Council Tax charged on a property after it had been empty for more than 12 months.
 The main aim of these changes is to encourage the owners of these properties to bring them back into use to help tackle housing shortages.

 A discount may still apply if the property is actively being marketed for sale or rent for up to 24 months after the last occupation date.